ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ### Writing feeds

-When writing a feed, typically an immutable content is uploaded first and then its reference is updated in the feed.
+When writing a feed, typically an immutable content is uploaded first, and then its reference is updated in the feed.
 The `signer` here is the same as with [writing the SOCs](#writing-socs) (with the same caveats!).

 ```js
 const data = new Uint8Array([1, 2, 3])